Sienci-Labs/Resources/vortex/vx-assembly/vx-quick_start_guide.md

 ## Rotary Mode vs. 4th Axis Mode

 gSender has a unique ability to control a rotary axis on standard, 3-axis grbl machines.
-We call this “Rotary Mode.”
+We call this "Rotary Mode."
 Rotary Mode works by leveraging the Y-axis to control the A-axis.
 By switching to Rotary Mode, gSender automatically changes the firmware settings in order to translate A-axis movements to your machine, as if they were Y-axis movements.

 4th Axis Mode allows you to use the rotary axis without piggybacking on the Y-axis, therefore allowing for XYZ motion at the same time as A-axis motion.